bodrick/awesome/README.md

 *   [kylepaulsen/ResourceOverride](https://github.com/kylepaulsen/ResourceOverride) - An extension to help you gain full control of any website by redirecting traffic, replacing, editing, or inserting new content.
 *   [2factorauth/twofactorauth](https://github.com/2factorauth/twofactorauth) - List of sites with two factor auth support which includes SMS, email, phone calls, hardware, and software.
 *   [RickStrahl/datepicker-native](https://github.com/RickStrahl/datepicker-native) - JavaScript and Vue helper components to make it easier to bind dates to the input/date control and a date button picker.
+*   [yorkxin/copy-as-markdown](https://github.com/yorkxin/copy-as-markdown) - A browser extension to copy tabs and links as Markdown
 *   [IanVS/eslint-nibble](https://github.com/IanVS/eslint-nibble) - Ease into ESLint, by fixing one rule at a time
 *   [sindresorhus/awesome-lint](https://github.com/sindresorhus/awesome-lint) - Linter for Awesome lists
 *   [katranci/github-npm-stats](https://github.com/katranci/github-npm-stats) - Chrome extension that displays npm download stats on GitHub